-Yasline was in the small private sitting room that Mistress Beatrix maintained when she wanted an informal chat, rather than the grand and intimidating reception room she had deployed when she had first interviewed the traveller known as Triss Higolter.
+Yasline was in the small private sitting room that Mistress Beatrix maintained and used when she wanted an informal chat, rather than the grand and intimidating reception room she had deployed when she had first interviewed the traveller known as Triss Higolter.
 Not that the interview had particularly intimidated Higolter, to Beatrix's continued annoyance; the apothecary seemed to have been entirely immune to the supposedly inauspicious setting.
 Still, the business arrangement she had agreed might indeed turn a profit, especially since her actual investment was really very small.

 Cups of a mildly intoxicating infusion were served to both women by one of the quietly efficient staff that the Mansion of Mistress Beatrix employed in large numbers, who then padded away closing the door behind them.

 "So, Yasline," Mistress Beatrix said, putting aside her teacup, "It had been two weeks since this Triss Higolter first visited us.
 Am I correct in suggesting that you have been, ah, indulging his every whim in that time?"